Kron4ek/Wine-Builds/README.md

 ## Builds description

-All builds (except "old_glibc" and "gallium_nine) compiled on Ubuntu 16.04 with GCC 5.4 and require **GLIBC 2.23** or newer.
+All builds (except "old_glibc" and "gallium_nine") compiled on Ubuntu 16.04 with GCC 5.4 and require **GLIBC 2.23** or newer.

 Builds from "**old_glibc**" directory require at least **GLIBC 2.13** and work